berrak/MyMacros/README.md

 The solution discussed here can be implemented on `Linux` and `Mac OS X`, but not on Windows. `Windows Subsystem for Linux 2` can maybe solve this.
 The file system has to have a specific layout to minimize duplication of code effectively.
 For example, we have created four different directories for our boards and one standard code directory, `CODE,` where all our sketches will live.

 It's probably a good idea to update your sketch folder in `File-> Preferences` with `~/Arduino.` Create som directories for your boards.

+The `code links` are separated from the shared code tree and thus work as expected—this is the objective of the platform organization.
+Thus by glancing at the content, we know which platforms can run different types of code.

 ```
 ~/Arduino